getify/Functional-Light-JS/ch3.md

 // x:1 y:2 z:3
 ```

-That's a neat trick, I think.
+Order doesn't matter anymore!
 We can now specify which arguments we want in whatever sequence makes sense.
 No more `reverseArgs(..)` or other nuisances.
+Cool!

 ### Spreading Properties

 Unfortunately, this only works because we have control over the signature of `foo(..)` and defined it to destructure its first parameter.
-What if we wanted to use this technique with a function that had its parameters indivdually listed, and we couldn't change that function signature?
+What if we wanted to use this technique with a function that had its parameters indivdually listed (no parameter destructuring!), and we couldn't change that function signature?

 ```js
 function bar(x,y,z) {